-As you probably already know, building a membership website isn’t something that just anyone could do, it isn’t an easy task, they are pretty complex websites compared to a standard website.
+As you probably already know, the ability to build a membership website isn’t something that just anyone has, it isn’t an easy task, they are pretty complex websites compared to a standard website.

 With eCommerce, hidden content and members management, they cause some interesting challenges.